 - Priorities.
 Sort and distribute attention in solving problems.
 This aims to prevent security issues from entering the production environment and ensure that existing vulnerabilities are sorted out and fixed over time.

-So, SDLC — can become your guide, or rather the way to achieve the goal called “cool product.”
-It is a multi-factor framework that will improve and speed up product development and release and provide reliable app security.
+So, secure SDLC framework can become your guide, or rather, the way to achieve the goal of a “cool product.”
+It is a multi-factor framework that will improve and speed up secure development and release and provide reliable app security.